So What's This All About?

 My wife, the bearer of this horror, then proceeded to assault my sensibilities by giving me a run down of the so-called 'celebrities' who were supposed to be appearing in that particular series, and sad to relate that yet again, I hadn't heard of anyone on that list.

-What qualifications does someone need to become one a celebrity?
-All too often these days we hear of someone being described as a celebrity when all they've done is appear on some shitty reality show for a few minutes or failed their driving test a few dozen times.
+What qualifications does someone need to become a celebrity?
+All too often these days we hear of someone being described as a celebrity when all they've done is appear on some shitty reality show for a few minutes or failed their driving test a dozen times.

-Perhaps the problem isn't with the people who are unfortunate enough to be saddled with the 'celebrity' millstone, rather those pathetic journalists and TV producers who are charged with trying to keep the attention of the reading and viewing public by forever inventing fresh streams of celebrities, or resurrecting long-forgotten personalities to fill the inevitable gaps.
-Personally, I think the expression 'celebrity' should be ripped from the English language and buried at midnight in an unmarked grave.
+Perhaps the problem isn't so much with the people who are unfortunate enough to be saddled with the 'celebrity' millstone, but rather those pathetic journalists and TV producers who are charged with trying to keep the attention of the reading and viewing public by forever inventing fresh streams of celebrities, or resurrecting long-forgotten personalities to fill the inevitable gaps.

 Brainless TV Programs